Multiplicand and Multiplier

 Here is a page on the

-associative.
-Associative and commutative also seem to add confusion instead of clarity.
+associative property.
+The Associative and Commutative properties of mathematics and multiplication also seem to add confusion instead of clarity.
 It's true that multiplication is associative, but associative means 2*(3*4) = (2*3)*4.
 In this context you want the commutative property, which says 3*5 = 5*3.
 This is a significant distinction because of the importance of non-abelian groups in math and physics.

 "Any fool can make a rule and any fool will follow..."